 Are you considering esthetician school?
 Working in the beauty industry is one of the most glamorous fields most people can imagine.
 Moreover, many people find it personally rewarding to work directly with clients to help them bring out the best version of themselves.
 If you are considering pursuing a career in beauty, read on to find out more.

 Why Esthetician School?

-Esthetician schools are accredited institutions that train students to become licensed beauty professionals.
+Esthetician schools are institutions that train students to become licensed beauty professionals.
 Another name for esthetician schools is aesthetics schools.

 The rules and regulations guiding esthetician schools vary from state to state.
 In all esthetician schools, however, students learn the study of facial science and skincare.
 They may also learn about anatomy, safety and sanitation, salon management, and skin sciences.

 It is important to make the distinction that esthetician school is not the same thing as cosmetology school.
 Although cosmetologists can be general aestheticians, most aestheticians are not cosmetologists.

 While aestheticians tend to focus more on skincare, cosmetologists are beauty professionals in a broader sense.
 They may do hair, nails, and makeup, while estheticians focus on treating the skin.
 Most estheticians focus on the facial skin, although some also perform procedures for the body.
 It is important to keep this in mind when deciding your career path.

 What Can You Do After?